 Catalogue number: Mot1LP + Mot1CD

 About this item:

 Miman is an improvising trio consisting of Hans Kjorstad, Andreas Røysum and Egil Kalman.

-Ulme was recorded by Magnus Nergaard over three days in front of the fireplace in a cabin in the woods north of Oslo about year ago.
+Ulme was recorded by Magnus Nergaard over three days in front of the fireplace in a cabin in the woods north of Oslo.
 Nergaard mixed it, and Audun Strype mastered it.
 The cover is a painting by Morten Juvet.
 The record is an apt representation of the effortless scope of the bands work.
 They build shapes that by the force of their internal logic not necessarily sound improvised.
 On a single track level, but also in a comprehensive perspective.